Ve stínu havrana: Production

 The game was created by Rainbow Rhino.

+All characters in the game are voiced by the Czech actor Jiří Lábus.

 The first edition of the game became sold out in less than a year.
 The title saw three editions, and became a magazine attachment 8 times; it was played by 250,000 players.

 In 2008, work was being done on a second game, however it was never released.
 The game is currently available on Steam, and was uploaded on July 12, 2017.

 Plot and gameplay

 The player takes control of the good-natured monk Severin, who one day "escapes" from the monastery and decides to seek his way of life.

 Critical reception

-Gamershell found enjoyment from the game despite its bare sound and visuals, and silly script.
 Absolute Games offered a mixed assessment of the game.
 Just Adventure decided that players willing to overlook the game's technical limitations would find enjoyment from its witty sense of humour.
 Bonusweb.cz felt that if the idea of the game bored players, they could wait another week for Czech adventure game Hot Summer 2 to be released.
 Bonusweb asserted that the game is likely known by every Czech computer player.